8 Ways a Finished Basement Adds Value to Your Property

 Finishing a basement can allow you to increase the size of the home.
-If the current home is only two bedrooms, you may be able to add one or even two additional bedrooms by finishing the basement space.
+You may be able to add one or even two additional bedrooms by finishing the basement space.

-Adding the forms of egress is more complicated.
+Adding the form of egress does involve some work.
 It often involves breaking into the foundation walls of the property to create or widen existing openings.
-The addition of the bedrooms, however, can add value to the property and help you appeal to a wider range of buyers.
+The addition of the bedrooms, however, can increase the value of your property and help you appeal to a wider range of buyers.

 For example, if you spent $1,000 on improvements, it would increase the value of the property by about $700.
 If you spent $10,000 on improvements, it would increase the value of the property by about $7,000.